convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 #### XPath models

 **XPaths** are a way to point to the data structure elements values we will want to source.
 This follows a standard syntax described [here](https://www.w3schools.com/xml/xpath_syntax.asp).
 In most cases, the source picker will generate for the you a Valid XPath so you do not have to bother so much about this.
-You can include dynamic JavaScript expression using **{{{ expression }}}**.
+You can include dynamic JavaScript expression using **{% raw %}{{{ expression }}}{% endraw %}**.
 You can find below some very common XPath Use cases:

 |XPath  sample | Usage |
 |--------|-------|